Spirit-ofJoy/Spirit-ofJoy/README.md

 ## Hey there 👋
 This is Spirit of Joy at this end.
 He just so happens to go around calling himself Yashendu in the real world.

-- 🎓 Sophomore at MNNIT Allahabad , CSE
+- 🎓 Pre-Final student at MNNIT Allahabad , CSE
 - 💬 Music enthusiast and a huge Movie-buff
 - 🔭 Looking to level up in life